click on photos to enlarge!

 *

-below: ca.1895 - Looking south from across King St. W. at the Mercer Reformatory for Women (1872 -1969) which took up the block bounded by Liberty St. on the south, King St. W. on the north, Fraser Ave. on the west, and Jefferson Ave. on the east: this is where the Lamport Stadium was built later in 1974.
+below: ca.1895 - Looking south from across King St. W. at the Mercer Reformatory for Women (1872 -1969) which took up the block bounded by Liberty St. on the south, King St. W. on the north, Fraser Ave. on the west, and Jefferson Ave. on the east: this is where Lamport Stadium was built later in 1974.
 I still remember seeing the Mercer before it was torn down, it was an imposing, gothic structure, several stories tall, with a tower at the centre.

 above photo from Canada Archives.